PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 PostHog's [feature flags](https://posthog.com/docs/user-guides/feature-flags) also power its [experimentation suite](https://posthog.com/docs/user-guides/experimentation), so you can test product changes with A/B tests or define user segments for feature access.
 [Multivariate flags](https://posthog.com/docs/user-guides/feature-flags#multivariate-feature-flags-beta) allow you to test several variants of the same interchangeable elements.

-Recent additions to PostHog's feature flag product include support for JSON feature flags and the addition of feature flag support for Flutter.
+Recent additions to PostHog's feature flag product include support for JSON feature flag payloads and  support for Flutter.

 ### Who is PostHog for?